astropy/astropy-APEs/APE1.rst

 an APE in order to spur others to do work is not going to be received well, due to the OSS nature of the Astropy Project.

+While attaching additional files to an APE is discouraged, if there are no other options, these files could go under the `assets <https://github.com/astropy/astropy-APEs/tree/main/assets>`_ sub-directory, with the filenames each starting with `ape<n>_` for clarity.
+Large files should be hosted externally and linked to the APE instead.

 Following a discussion on `astropy-dev <https://groups.google.com/g/astropy-dev>`_, the proposal should be submitted as a pull request to astropy-APEs with the name `APE<n>.rst` where `<n>` is an